mapbox/gazetteer/spec.md

 # Gazetteer specification

 A gazetteer is a [GeoJSON](https://tools.ietf.org/html/rfc7946) FeatureCollection object.
-Each entry (aka "place") is represented by a Feature object:
+Each entry (aka "place") is represented by a Feature object.

 ```
 {
 	"type": "FeatureCollection",
+	"name": string,
+	"data-source": string (optional),
 	"features": [
 		{
 			"type": "Feature",